AudreyGermain/Game-Recommendation-System/README.md

 ![Image text](plots/EM_SingleAnalysis.png?raw=true)

+*New:*

+As we can see in the plot above for 'The Witcher 3', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way.
+We can see several users played 'The Witcher 3' game for very few hours.
+It's possible these users lost their interest into the game after playing some hours, possibly requesting a refund for it.

+*Old:*

 According to the plot, we could see the there are most of the users of The Witcher 3 distribute in group 5.
 However there are some users quickly lost their interests.
-It make sense to request a refund for the game that have benn played less than 2 hours.
+It make sense to request a refund for the game that have been played less than 2 hours.
 As you can see EM algorithm does a great job finding the groups of people with similar gaming habits and would potentially rate the game in a similar way.

 ##### Create User-Game Matrix <a name="c_2"></a>

+*New:*

+A user-item matrix is created with the users as rows and games as columns.
+The missing values are set to zero.
+The values stored in the matrix correspond to the `log(hours)` for each user-game combination.
+The data used to create the user-item matrix considers only games with more than 50 users and users that played a game for more than 2 hours.

+The following lines of code are used to create the user-item matrix.

+*Old:*

 A user-item matrix is created with the users being the rows and games being the columns.
 The missing values are set to zero.
 The observed values are the log hours for each observed user-game combination.
 The data was subset to games which have greater than 50 users and users which played the game for greater than 2 hours.

 ```python
 np.random.seed(910)